 How you're going to notify your employees of their Office 365 user ID and password so they can sign in.
 Are you going to call them with the info?
 Or send it to their personal email address?
 They won't have access to their Office 365 email, so you can't use that.

-If you have a domain name for your business (such as contoso.com) and you plan on using Office 365 email, you'll need to know where your domain is registered and have sign-on information.
+If you have a domain name for your organization (such as contoso.com) and you plan on using Office 365 email, you'll need to know where your domain is registered and have sign-in information.

 What happens when you run the Office 365 setup wizard

 The setup wizard walks you through installing the Office 365 apps on your computer, adding and verifying your domain, adding users and assigning licenses to them, and connecting your domain.

 If you need to Assign admin roles in Office 365 for business to the users you add in the wizard, you can do that later on the Users page.

 If you don’t complete the setup wizard, you can complete setup tasks at any time from admin center > Setup.
 From here you can migrate email and contacts from another email service, change the domain of your admin account, manage your billing information, add or remove users, reset passwords, and do other business functions.
 For more information about the differences between the setup wizard and the Setup page, see Differences between the Office 365 setup wizard and the Setup page.